Classes & Workshops

 Sensing ~ Connecting ~ Moving

-Celebrating over 25 years of professional development, our workshops are designed for educators, dance teachers, arts specialists, and therapists who wish to understand the vital link between movement and cognition.
-Information about SDIT 2022 – with online courses for both new and returning participants – is available at the link below.
+Celebrating 31 years of professional learning, SDIT is designed for educators, dance teachers, arts specialists, and therapists who wish to understand the vital link between movement and cognition.

 Educator & Community Workshops